 For many Indians, credit scores and credit reports are still a relatively new concept, even though they’ve been around for over a decade.
-As the number of individuals applying for loans and credit cards has increased, so has the awareness of a credit score and its importance in determining eligibility criteria for a credit product.
+As the number of individuals applying for loans and credit cards has increased, so has the awareness and importance of building a credit score and its importance in determining eligibility criteria for a credit product.

-Credit bureaus in India
+Number of credit bureaus in India

 Free credit reports